Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 ### **User Requirements and Expectations**
 <a></a>
 #### Requirements
-* Accurate weather data
+* The application should allow users to operate the resources intuitively.
-* Appealing visual elements
+* The web application's resources should be easily identifiable and easy to use.
-* Easily accesible locations.
+* The application must return accurate weather data.
-* Accurate weather reporting of high and low temperatures.
+* The web application should return accurate weather reporting of high and low temperatures.
-* Accurate reporting of conditions outside i.e. clouds, rain, sun.
+* The web application should return accurate reporting of conditions outside i.e. clouds, rain, sun.

 <a></a>
 #### Expectations